scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc wanda stop
 ```

-## Manage supportconfig Containers
+## Manage Hosts (supportconfig Containers)

-To run checks, for each supportconfig an individual container must be started.
-Such a container runs
-the `trento-agent` inside and connects to Wanda.
-For Wanda the container represents just a host which
-shall be checked.
-The content of the supportconfig as well as all the additional support files are placed inside
-the container in a way, the `trento-agent` accepts it as system data.
+To run checks, for each supportconfig an individual (host) container must be started.
+Such a container runs the `trento-agent` inside and connects to Wanda.
+To Wanda the container is simply a host which shall be checked.
+Therefore the content of the supportconfig as well as all the additional support files are placed inside the container in a way, that the `trento-agent` accepts it as system data. \
+The idea is to "simulate" the customers setup using the support files and let Wanda check it.

 Currently there are two types of Trento checks.
 Single checks and multi checks. \
-Single checks run only on one individual host, contrary multi checks which need at least two systems
-(depending on the check of cause) and it most cases compare settings between them.
+Single checks run only on one individual host, contrary multi checks which need at least two systems (depending on the check of cause) and it most cases compare settings between them.

-As consequence you should always start one container for each host with the appropriate support files if
-you deal with a cluster. \
+As consequence you should always start one container for each host with the appropriate support files if you deal with a cluster.
-The idea is to "simulate" the customers setup using the support files and let Wanda check it.

 To start a host container, run:
 ```
 tcsc hosts start GROUPNAME FILE...
 ```

 - `GROUPNAME` is a free name to group hosts which belong together.
-This name is later used to execute checks
-on the correct hosts.
+This name is later used to execute checks on the correct hosts.
 Use case numbers, system names, customer names, whatever is semantic.

-- `FILE` is the support file you wish to be incorporated.
-Currently only supportconfigs are supported.
-In the
+- `FILE` is the support file you wish to be incorporated. \
-future, hb_reports, SAP sysinfo reports or SAP trace files can be used too.
+   **Currently only supportconfigs are supported.** In the future, hb_reports, SAP sysinfo reports or SAP trace files can be used too.

 If you have finished your work, stop and destroy the containers with: